eurisko-us/eurisko-us.github.io/_posts/2021-02-21-9-months-into-our-first-cohort.md

 <h2>How Well is it Working?</h2>

-As I mentioned earlier, the kids are making progress faster than either Jason or I could have possibly expected.
+Again, the kids are making progress faster than either Jason or I could have possibly expected.
 But they're also having more fun than either Jason or I could have possibly expected, too.
 Class often runs over time due to interesting discussions surrounding Space Empires, and I have to regularly tell kids to leave class to go to their other classes.
-The kids are on Slack all the time.
-I've heard them mention that "it's the only class that matters."
+The kids are on Slack all the time, and I've heard them mention that "it's the only class that matters."
 It's their hardest class, by far -- even compared to their Math Academy classes (where they're studying upper-division college math), which is in turn far more advanced than their AP classes.
 But they're having a blast.